go-coldbrew/go-coldbrew.github.io/Cookiecutter.md

 ```text
 $ brew install cookiecutter
 ```
+## Using the ColdBrew Cookiecutter Template

-Finally, to run it based on this template, type:
+To run it based on this template, type:

 ```text
 $ cookiecutter gh:go-coldbrew/cookiecutter-coldbrew